Best Pass for London: Guide to Choosing (2026)

 - Children: Children under 11 travel free when accompanied by an adult.

-- Check fares: the fares mentioned are updated to 2025.
-For accuracy, always check the official Transport for London (TfL) website before you travel.
+- Check fares: the fares mentioned are current as of 2026.
+For maximum accuracy, always check the official Transport for London (TfL) website before you travel.

 To better orient you, I leave here a map of the Metro and London areas .